 The Vortex Race 3 is a decent keyboard for programmers.
 It has an excellent typing quality and is available with many different Cherry MX switches, so you should find one that suits your needs.
 However, it doesn't have the best ergonomics, although the keycaps have a linear level design which is quite comfortable to type on.
 Programmers should also appreciate the ability to program every key and to create three additional layers.

-The ergonomics of this keyboard are mediocre.
+The ergonomics are mediocre.
 This board has a straight design and usually lays flat.
-However, it comes with a set of feet, which will give you a small angle.
+However, it comes with a set of feet, which will give you a small incline.
 They need to be screwed in, though, so it's not as easy to set or take off as typical folding keyboard feet.
+Some people might need a wrist rest, but unfortunately, it doesn't come with one.

 The Vortex Race 3 doesn't have backlighting, although there's a variant that supports full RGB lighting.

 The Cherry MX Brown used on this board might feel a bit less tactile than others.
-Its tactile bump isn't as pronounced as other keyboards we've reviewed like the Ducky One 2 Mini.
+Its tactile bump isn't as pronounced as other keyboards we've reviewed like the Ducky One 2 Mini V1.
 Also, while our unit features Cherry MX Brown switches, this board is also available in a wider variety including Blue, Red, Black, Clear, Silver Speed, and Silent Red.
 Different switches will result in different keystrokes and typing experience.
+If you're interested in a TenKeyLess keyboard that's hot-swappable and allows you to change switch types without soldering, check out the Keychron C1.

-Typing on this keyboard isn't too loud and should be suitable to type on even in an open-office environment.
+Typing noise on this keyboard isn't too loud and should be suitable for an open-office environment.

 Although this keyboard doesn't have downloadable software with an interface, you can still customize some things directly on the board itself.
 All four layers can be saved directly on the board, so your macros will stay if you use the keyboard with another computer.